hjespers/teslams/README.md

 A sample application which uses the teslams.js library to determine the car location and optionally launch a browser using Google Maps.

-To install this program requires the node module "optimist"
+To install this program requires the node module "optimist" which should install automatically.
+If this module is not present then install it manually using npm

 	npm install optimist